 6) DATES – This shows the discovered date.

 URL inspection allows you to inspect your website’s URLs (olden or new) if they’re ready to get indexed.
 Check out the image below.

-If you have a new URL of your website, you can set an INDEX request.
+If you have a new URL for your website, you can set an INDEX request.
 If the link is crawlable, it will be picked by Google.
-It can take from a few minutes to several hours to see your URL in SERP after doing Index Request.
+It can take from a few minutes to several hours to see your URL in SERP after doing an Index Request.